- Flash point, T.O.C., minimum100°F (38°C)

 Before spraying, Sauereisen 89 should be remixed for approximately 2 to 3 minutes with an air mixer and a 5-inch Jiffy blade (or equivalent).

 To prevent sagging on vertical surfaces, the required coverage shall be applied in two (2) approximately equal coats.

 Application shall be done with a 50% overlap in a "cross hatch" pattern to eliminate the possibility of pinholes and assure complete coverage.
 The second coat should be applied two (2) hours after the first.

-No. 89 cures to a soft, flexible, tack-free film in 24 hours at 65°F-85°F. After curing for 24 hours, the monolithic or brick lining may be installed over the membrane.
+89 cures to a soft, flexible, tack-free film in 24 hours at 65°F-85°F. After curing for 24 hours, the monolithic or brick lining may be installed over the membrane.
 Protect installation site from moisture until membrane has dried to a tack-free condition.
 Higher temperatures will accelerate the cure and are not detrimental to the material performance.